liferay/liferay-docs/discover/deployment/articles-dxp/00-deploying-liferay/07-installing-liferay-portal-on-jboss-eap.markdown

 2. The default amount of memory available has been increased.

 The prescribed script modifications are now complete for your @product@ installation on JBoss.
-Next you'll configure mail and the database.
+Next you'll configure the database and mail.

 ## Database Configuration [](id=database-configuration)